Show Me the Money (South Korean TV series): Season 10 (2021)

 The tenth season of Show Me the Money (known as Show Me the Money 10: The Original) premiered on October 1, 2021.
 It broadcast every Friday at 23:00 (KST) on Mnet.
 The season featured four new producer teams, consisting of Yumdda & Toil, Gaeko & Code Kunst, Gray & Mino, Zion.T & Slom.

 This season saw approximately 27,000 applicants.
 The increase in the number of contestants joining the show was mainly due to the increasing financial difficulties most rappers face due to the ongoing COVID-19 pandemic.
 With the lack of in-person concerts, events, and gigs happening, most of them now focused on online streaming and web-content platforms which does not provide as much income.
 With the great success of season 9, the contestants see the show as a path to success where they could be discovered and produce chart-hitting songs.

 This season carried out a "10th Anniversary Project" that crossed broadcasting, online and Over The Top platforms under the concept of "The Original", celebrating the show's rich history of serving as a forefront of the Korean Hip-Hop scene, as well as the emergence of up and coming Korean artists who joined the show.

-The winner of this season was Jo Gwang-il, with Team Gaeko x Code Kunst as the winning producer team.
+The winner of this season was Jo Gwang-il, with Team Gaeko & Code Kunst as the winning producer team.
 He received prize money of ₩300,000,000 plus album production and a one-month stay in a luxury suite.

 Season 11 (2022)

 The eleventh season of Show Me the Money (Show Me the Money 11: The New One) began airing from October 21, 2022.
 The season features four new producer teams in Lil Boi & GroovyRoom, Jay Park & Slom, The Quiett & Leellamarz, and Justhis & R. Tee.
 Open auditions for the season were held from July 1 to 30, 2022.
 Auditions were also held in Los Angeles, United States on August 13 and 14, with Jay Park and Justhis judging the contestants who auditioned for it.
 This was the show's first auditions in the United States after 5 years, when it was done for Season 6.

-The season saw about 30,000 applicants, the highest number throughout the series.
+The season saw about 30,000 applicants.

-The winner of this season was Lee Young-ji, with Jay Park x Slom as the winning producer team.
+The winner of this season was Lee Young-ji, with Jay Park & Slom as the winning producer team.
 She is the first female winner in "Show Me the Money" history.